Explore unique art venues in Orlando that are ideal for one-of-a-kind tours and events (Maitland Art Center pictured).

 The Maitland Art Center was founded as an art colony in 1937 by American artist and architect, Andé Smith.
 The center has gallery exhibitions, art programming, and art classes.
 This historic gem is one of the few surviving examples of Mayan Revival architecture in the Southeast.
 In 2014, the Maitland Art Center became the first National Historic Landmark in the four counties of Central Florida.
 The Art & History Museums Maitland offers five special spaces for private functions – at the Maitland Art Center and Lake Lily.

-Cornell Fine Arts Museum (Photo by Scott Cook)
+Rollins Museum of Art (Photo by Scott Cook)

-Cornell Fine Art Museum at Rollins College in Winter Park, north of Downtown Orlando, has one of the oldest and most distinguished collections in Florida with more than 5,000 objects from antiquity to the contemporary.
+The Rollins Museum of Art at Rollins College in Winter Park, north of Downtown Orlando, has one of the oldest and most distinguished collections in Florida with more than 5,000 objects from antiquity to the contemporary.
 The broad and eclectic holdings of the museum—the only encyclopedic collection in the Greater Orlando area—include over 500 paintings, from the 14th through the 20th centuries, and over 1600 works on paper (prints, drawings, and photographs), as well objects, artifacts, and archaeological fragments from world cultures which reflect Rollins College’s commitment to educating students for global citizenship.

 Orlando Museum of Art